the-teachingRSE-project/competencies/competencies.md

-**Research software engineers**: People who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
+**Research software engineers**: People who create or improve research software and/or the structures that the software interacts with in the computational environment of a research domain.
 They are highly skilled team members who may also choose to conduct their own research as part of their role.
 However, we also recognise that many RSEs have chosen specifically to focus on a technical